Rasburicase (Fasturtec®) is a drug given before and during chemotherapy to treat some types of cancer. It can help to

-Your nurse will give you rasburicase through one of the following:
+Your nurse will give you rasburicase through 1 of the following:

 - a central line – a fine tube that goes under the skin of your chest and into a vein close by

 - a PICC line – a fine tube that is put into a vein in your arm and goes up into a vein in your chest.

 The infusion is given over 30 minutes.
 You may have just 1 dose or a daily dose for up to 7 days.
-Your doctors will decide how many days of treatment you need.
-They will do this by taking regular blood tests to check the level of uric acid in your blood.
+You will have blood tests to see how much uric acid is in your blood.
 This helps your doctor decide how many doses of rasburicase to give you.

 You will also have an infusion of fluids to help flush through your kidneys.
 This is called intravenous hydration.
 This means you pass more urine (pee) than usual.

-Each person’s reaction to any medication is different.
+Each person’s reaction to any medicine is different.
 Most people have very few side effects, while others may experience more.
 The side effects described here will not affect everyone who is having rasburicase.

 You may also have side effects from the cancer drugs you are given.
-If you notice any side effects that are not listed here, discuss them with your nurse or doctor.
+If you notice any side effects that are not listed here, tell your nurse or doctor.